GeoCode: Interpretable Shape Programs

 Programs Demo Video

-We build a novel program that enforces a complex set of rules and enables users to perform intuitive and controlled high-level edits that procedurally propagate at a low-level to the entire shape.
-In our program, changing a human-interpretable parameter produces a set of low-level instructions which ensure the modified shape is structurally valid.
-Our program produces a high-quality and intuitively editable 3D mesh by construction.
+We build three novel programs that enforce a complex set of rules and enables users to perform intuitive and controlled high-level edits that procedurally propagate at a low-level to the entire shape.
+In our shape programs, changing a human-interpretable parameter produces a set of low-level instructions which ensure the modified shape is structurally valid.
+Our programs produce a high-quality and intuitively editable 3D meshes by construction.

-For example, given the input shape (left), modifying the seat in isolation will lead to an undesirable result (middle).
+For example, in our chair program, given the input shape (left), modifying the seat in isolation will lead to an undesirable result (middle).
 Our program (right) properly propagates the edit to the remainder of the shape.

 GeoCode architecture overview